The Mexican government only requires that your passport be valid during the entirety of your trip

 In Mexico, as a tourist, you must carry both your passport and

-- original FMM tourist card, or
+- original FMM tourist card when issued, or

 - show stamp in your passport indicating when you entered Mexico, or